EskimosNing/EskimosNing.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---

 The contents above will be part of a list of publications, if the user clicks the link for the publication than the contents of section will be rendered as a full page, allowing you to provide more information about the paper for the reader.
 When publications are displayed as a single page, the contents of the above "citation" field will automatically be included below this section in a smaller font.

+@inproceedings{chen2024anoto,
+  title={ANOTO: Improving Automated Negotiation via Offline-to-Online Reinforcement Learning}, author={Chen, Siqi and Zhao, Jianing and Zhao, Kai and Weiss, Gerhard and Zhang, Fengyun and Su, Ran and Dong, Yang and Li, Daqian and Lei, Kaiyou}, booktitle={Proceedings of the 23rd International Conference on Autonomous Agents and Multiagent Systems}, pages={2195--2197}, year={2024}
+}